 We hope the following tips will help you to adapt to Havana as soon as possible.

-WHERE TO CHANGE MONEY IN HAVANA
+WHERE TO EXCHANGE MONEY IN HAVANA

 You will surely fly to Jose Martí airport in Havana.
-Once there, you will not be able to use foreign currency to pay, so you will need to have convertible Cuban pesos (CUC).
+Once there, you will not be able to use foreign currency to pay, so you will need to have Convertible Cuban pesos (CUC).

-HOW TO AVOID MISTS
+HOW TO AVOID TROUBLE

 Havana provides with photos with “soul” and not the simple documentary photographs that are usually seen in the vast majority of travel reports.

-The first and most important advice you should bear in mind is that Havana is a city with a lot of action; the speed of it is exponential to its beauty.
+The first and most important advice you should bear in mind is that Havana is a city with a lot of action, the speed of it is exponential to its beauty.
 In the twinkling of an eye, a scene changes completely.

-TIPS FOR ANY DEVICE:
+TIPS FOR ANY DEVICEs:

 - Keep your eyes wide open and be watchful.
-The action happens very fast and if you look closely you will see sites and stories that are worthwhile.
+The action happens very fast and if you look closely you will see sights and stories that are worthwhile.
 Have the camera and the mobile always at hand.